sassoftware/restaf-server/packages/appjs/README.md

  If your APPNAME=viyaapp, APPHOST is localhost and APPPORT=8080

    <http://localhost:8080/viyaapp/callback>
-   restaf-server will handle the callback and redirect to APPENTRY.
+   viya-api-server-nodejs will handle the callback and redirect to APPENTRY.

 For backward compatability the following are currently supported.
 Please switch to the recommended redirect above.